hubble459/orbis-runner/doc/stand-up_log.md

 Distributed the issues
 Talked about progress
 Because of the Android Programming retakes we will give ourselves more leeway to complete our issues

+## Stand-up 01-06-2020 14:01
+Olaf absent with notice
+Talked about progress
+Because of the Android Programming retake progress was slow for most of the group members